Roadkill (web series): Spin-offs and magazine

-Roadkill has three spin-offs series; Roadkill Garage, Roadkill's Junkyard Gold, and Faster with Finnegan, as well as a companion series called Roadkill Extra.
-All are available on Discovery+.
+Roadkill has three spin-off series: Roadkill Garage, Roadkill's Junkyard Gold, and Faster with Newbern and Cotten, as well as a companion series called Roadkill Extra.
+All of these shows are available on Discovery+.
+All were cancelled as of November 2024.

 Roadkill Garage is hosted by David Freiburger and Steve Dulcich.
-An episode involves modifying or repairing a roadkill vehicle, often reclaimed from Dulcich's farm.
+Each episode features the modification or repair of a roadkill vehicle, often sourced from Dulcich's farm.

 Roadkill's Junkyard Gold features automotive historian Steve Magnante visiting junkyards and discussing the history of different models of vehicles he encounters, while also being tasked with finding new vehicles for Roadkill.

-Faster with Finnegan features Mike Finnegan, Mike Cotten, and David Newbern.
+Faster with Newbern and Cotten (originally titled Faster with Finnegan) features Mike Cotten and David Newbern, and featured Mike Finnegan for the first 3 1/2 seasons.
 It features the trio repairing and modifying vehicles, many of which were previously featured on Roadkill.

 Roadkill Extra is a shorter format with content such as question and answer sessions, tech tips, project updates, and other Roadkill information.
 Episodes range from 2 to 15 minutes in length.
 MotorTrend ceased publication of "extras" for all of their web shows at the end of 2020.

 In 2015 the quarterly Roadkill magazine was launched.
 As of 12 January 2018 Mike Finnegan announced on The Kibbe and Finnegan Show that Roadkill Magazine had been cut.